nikita-kit/nikita-js/README.md

     ```

   <a name="whitespace--no-trailing-spaces"></a>
-  - [19.18](#whitespace--no-trailing-spaces) Avoid trailing spaces at the end of lines. eslint: [`no-trailing-spaces`](https://eslint.org/docs/rules/no-trailing-spaces)
+  - [19.19](#whitespace--no-trailing-spaces) Avoid trailing spaces at the end of lines. eslint: [`no-trailing-spaces`](https://eslint.org/docs/rules/no-trailing-spaces)

   <a name="whitespace--no-multiple-empty-lines"></a>
-  - [19.19](#whitespace--no-multiple-empty-lines) Avoid multiple empty lines and only allow one newline at the end of files. eslint: [`no-multiple-empty-lines`](https://eslint.org/docs/rules/no-multiple-empty-lines)
+  - [19.20](#whitespace--no-multiple-empty-lines) Avoid multiple empty lines, only allow one newline at the end of files, and avoid a newline at the beginning of files. eslint: [`no-multiple-empty-lines`](https://eslint.org/docs/rules/no-multiple-empty-lines)

     <!-- markdownlint-disable MD012 -->
     ```javascript
+    // bad - multiple empty lines
+    var x = 1;

+    var y = 2;

+    // bad - 2+ newlines at end of file
+    var x = 1;
+    var y = 2;

-    // bad
+    // bad - 1+ newline(s) at beginning of file

     var x = 1;
     var y = 2;

     // good
     var x = 1;
     var y = 2;

     ```
     <!-- markdownlint-enable MD012 -->